dropwizard/dropwizard/docs/source/manual/core.rst

     }

-The configuration settings which should be substituted need to be explicitly written in the configuration file and follow the substitution rules of StrSubstitutor_ from the Apache Commons Lang library.
+The configuration settings which should be substituted need to be explicitly written in the configuration file and follow the substitution rules of StringSubstitutor_ from the Apache Commons Text library.

 .. code-block:: yaml